Postgraduate ( full-time, part-time, distance learning)

 Part-time Cambridge: Trimester 2: Tuesdays 9am - 5pm; Trimester 3: Thursdays 9am-5pm

-Combine your joint passions for health and education with our MSc in Medical and Healthcare Education, which will prepare to become one of the educational leaders of the future in the healthcare sector.
+Combine your passions for health and education with our MSc in Medical and Healthcare Education, which will prepare you to become one of the educational leaders of the future in the healthcare sector.

 This inspiring course will give you a good grounding in methods of learning and teaching specifically in the healthcare context.

 Teaching includes large group discussions, seminars, group work, work-based discussions and e-learning.
 By the time you graduate, your independent thinking and practice and your advanced knowledge base will mean you're well placed to act as a role model, educator and mentor in an inter-professional context.

 Our course is also designed to make sure you fully recognise the significance of the values and principles of care promoted by the NHS Constitution (Department of Health, 2010).